rbth7e5/bustythesquirrel/README.md

 - ### **Asking a Question**

-- Users are able to ask questions on controversial topics to obtain a first-hand account from another user located in the region

 ![Agora_Asking_A_Question](src/assets/Asking_A_Question_new.png)

-- ### **Question Prompts**
+- Users are able to create their own pitch by asking questions using question prompts on controversial topics.
+This allows users to obtain a first-hand account of an incident located abroad from another user located in that region.

 ### **Responding to an Issue**